 Frequently asked questions about Food Intolerance Test & Food Allergy Test

 Why test for food intolerance and allergies?

-Our Food Reaction Test offers an initial orientation: both specific IgE antibodies and IgG4 antibodies are determined for a wide range of foods.
+Our Food Intolerance Test & Food Allergy Test offers an initial orientation: both specific IgE antibodies and IgG4 antibodies are determined for a wide range of foods.
 A large proportion of all food allergies and intolerances can be traced back to the foods examined in the test.

-Please note: The cerascreen® Food Intolerance Test does draw any conclusions about intolerances to lactose, fructose, sorbitol, histamine or gluten.
+Please note: The cerascreen® Food Intolerance Test & Food Allergy Test does draw any conclusions about intolerances to lactose, fructose, sorbitol, histamine or gluten.
 This is due to the fact that these intolerances are not based on IgE and IgG4 antibodies.
 Cerascreen® offers additional intolerance tests for lactose, fructose, sorbitol, histamine and gluten.

 How do you test for intolerances?